 I LOVE satay!
 My grandparents lived in Malaysia for a brief time when my mom was growing up.
 When I was a kids, she used to take us to dives in Houston that had satay like she had there.
 In my tiny Midwest town, we have no such Malay.
 I need to try and make these!

-Thanks so much for this recipe.I’ve been looking all around for a good chicken satay!My family loves it and we always eat this at out local malaysian restaurant here!So glad to have found your recipe and will definitely be making this
+Thanks so much for this recipe.I’ve been looking all around for a good chicken satay!My family loves it and we always eat this at out local malaysian restaurant here!So glad to have found your recipe and will definitely be making this π

-Good to know Malaysian food is all over the world and yes, who doesn’t love chicken satay
+Good to know Malaysian food is all over the world and yes, who doesn’t love chicken satay π Hope you enjoy this recipe as much as I do!

 When I saw your title and picture I literally went “yes yes yes yes!” in my head.
 I’m not joking.
 I absolutely adore chicken satay, and love the peanut sauce just as much.
 I’ve made it before but can’t wait to try your version!
 Thanks for the tips on cooking it without a grill.

-Aren’t chicken satay a must try?
+Oh my, I didn’t know chicken satay is well known out of Asia π Aren’t chicken satay a must try?
 Hope you enjoy this version as much as I do!

 It seems someone is taking credit by publishing your recipes as their own.
 Seems to be plagiarism.
 Check it here – http://minikhadilkar.blogspot.in/2012/05/chicken-satay-peanut-sauce.html